AravindKurapati/alphafold-prediction/README.md

 docker build -f docker/Dockerfile -t alphafold .
 ```

-This step takes 10–20 minutes and installs all Python dependencies (JAX, TensorFlow, HHblits, Jackhmmer) inside the container.
+This step can take 10–20 minutes and it installs all Python dependencies (JAX, TensorFlow, HHblits, Jackhmmer) inside the container.

 ### 5. Create the Insulin FASTA File